yue-wu-1/615group-project/README.md

 install.packages("Qlocalstat_1.0.tar.gz",repos = NULL)
 ```

-This package contains four functions: `Qstat`, the main function that calculates the score statistic and compares it to the appropriate $\chi^2$ null distribution, `PDcheck`, which assesses whether a correlation matrix is positive definite, `eigen.pinv`, a function called by `Qstat` that calculates the eigenvalue-based pseudoinverse if it is asked for, and `matrix_thin`, a function that thins the LD matrix ahead of time for better stability.
+This package contains four functions: `Qstat`, the main function that calculates the score statistic and compares it to the appropriate $\chi^2$ null distribution, `PDcheck`, which assesses whether the $\Omega$ term of the score statistic is positive definite, `eigen.pinv`, a function called by `Qstat` that calculates the eigenvalue-based pseudoinverseof $\Omega$ if it is asked for, and `matrix_thin`, a function that thins the LD matrix ahead of time for better stability.
 To see more details about these functions, use `help().`

 ```{r example}
 help(Qstat)